hstallworth3/cdc_redesign/README.md

 Prerequisites: download and install python 2.7 or 3.6

+Installation: download the source code from the github to any location you desire

 Run Instructions: 1. navigate to the folder with the source code in command line
                   2. run "python -m SimpleHTTPServer 8080" or "python -m http.server 8080"
                   3. navigate to http://localhost:8080/userlist.html or http:localhost:8080/permissionset.html